pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 ## 6. Summary

 In this document, we have learned how to install the Abelian SDK for Java, test if it is working properly, understand the concepts of account in the Abelian SDK, separate cold data and hot data to support offline signing, manage coins in the hot wallet and make a transaction with the crafted demos.

 There are other demos in the SDK that are not covered in this document.
 You may run them yourself to see the results.
 You may also read the source code of the demos to learn how to use the SDK to develop your own applications.

+### Next Steps

+- Explore other available demos in the SDK.
+- Read the source code of the demos for advanced usage.
+- Develop your own applications using the Abelian Java SDK.

+Happy coding!.